 - Pelvic/abdominal pain or discomfort

 - Abdominal distension (swelling)

 - Difficulty passing urine or frequent need to urinate

 - Feeling of fullness after only eating small amount

 - Difficulty falling pregnant

 Since most ovarian cysts show no symptoms or signs, they often go undiagnosed.
-Many are found during unrelated routine pelvic examinations or ultrasounds.
+Most are found during unrelated routine pelvic examinations or ultrasounds.
 However, if a woman is experiencing any symptoms of ovarian cysts, an examination and diagnosis can be made in several ways.

 An ultrasound scan can be carried out to confirm the presence of a cyst, help identify its location and determine the consistency (if it is sold or filled with fluid).
 This involves placing a probe inside the vagina and a wand-like scanner (transducer) over the abdomen, where the ovaries are.
-Like a pregnancy ultrasound, the doctor observes on a screen.
+Like a pregnancy ultrasound, the doctor observes the internal organs on a screen.

 CA125 blood test

 Where there is a tumour present, the blood levels of the CA125 protein are often elevated, which could signal ovarian cancer.
 As such, this blood test is used to help determine whether an ovarian cyst could be cancerous.
 However, elevated CA125 levels can also occur in non-cancerous conditions, such as endometriosis, uterine fibroids and pelvic inflammatory disease.